-It's hard to imagine, but the George Mason University we value for being a bold upstart in Virginia's higher education system marks a pretty big anniversary in 2017: 45 years as a university independent from the University of Virginia.
-Next year will be an even bigger milestone, as we celebrate the Golden Anniversary of the Alumni Association and our first graduating class.
-At the end of 2018, our university as a whole marks the conclusion of the Faster Farther campaign.
+It's hard to imagine, but the George Mason University we value for being a bold upstart in Virginia's higher education system marks a major milestone in 2018: the 50th anniversary of the Alumni Association and our first graduating class.
+And at the end of 2018, our university as a whole marks the conclusion of the Faster Farther campaign.

-These dates might seem arbitrary, but they point to an important shift in the way others see us and the way we see ourselves.
+These milestones point to an important shift in the way others see us and the way we see ourselves.
 If Mason was set on its current trajectory by community leaders with dreams of what this university could become, those dreams are now being realized beyond all expectation.
 Mason is now a top-rated research university powered by the daily interactions of dedicated teachers and inspired—inspiring—students.
 We are a home for both humanities and the hard sciences, of athletics and the arts.
 We have arrived, and our large alumni body is the key testament to our success.

-We hope that Mason's own Giving Day, which will be equally fast, can go far: in the space of just 24 hours, everyone in Mason Nation will be encouraged to make their mark by making a gift to Mason.
-Our staff has been hard at work with colleagues across the university to identify a series of funding "projects" that donors on the day might wish to support—projects that can benefit not only our students, facilities, and programs but also you: Mason's faculty and staff.
+Our alumni, our faculty, and our staff are now in a position to help advance Mason faster and farther still.
+That's why this year we will hold our second annual Giving Day on April 5, 2018.
+In the space of just 24 hours, everyone in Mason Nation will be encouraged to make their mark by making a gift to Mason.
+Our staff has been hard at work to identify a series of projects that donors on the day might wish to support—projects that can benefit our entire university community: students, faculty, and staff.
 To read more about them and learn more, visit givingday.gmu.edu today.